icm7216/mcalendar/README.md

 ### Configure mcalendar schedule

-mcalendar reads mcalendar.yml in the current working directory as mcalendar's schedule file.
+mcalendar reads `~/.mcalendar.yml` or `mcalendar.yml` in the current working directory as mcalendar's schedule file.
 It can contain the following settings:
 * holiday
 * anniversary